2×2 and 3×3 Matrix Determinant Calculator

 det(A) > 0 |

-Orientation is preserved; signed area or volume is scaled by the determinant. |
+Orientation is preserved; the absolute value tells you the signed area or volume scale. |

 det(A) < 0 |

-Orientation is flipped; area or volume scale is the absolute value. |
+Orientation is flipped; use the absolute value for the area or volume scale. |

 det(A) = 0 |

-The matrix is singular; it cannot be inverted and collapses at least one dimension. |
+The matrix is singular; it cannot be inverted and it collapses at least one dimension. |

 |det(A)| close to 0 |

-Parallelogram Panic Mini-Game
+Matrix Determinant Mini-Game: Parallelogram Panic

 Controls: drag/tap/click or ←/→.
 Catch green scale cards, avoid red flip cards, and recover drift fast.